We are propagating more - they will be ready in May 2019. Please check back or email us to be put on the wait list.

 There aren't too many white mopheads in circulation, and they all are truly different from each other.
 Once you learn this one, bingo, every time you see it (which won't be too often) you'll probably exclaim verbatim, "look, that's Madame Emile Mouillere white mophead hydrangea!"
 Or something very close to that mouthful.

-It's free flowering, which is another way of saying Madame sure does flower a lot.
+She's free flowering, which is another way of saying Madame sure does flower a long time (without being truly remontant).

 It was pointed out to us that the sterile floret centers ("eyes") turn blue in acid and pink in alkaline soils.
 In the picture, the flowers are just opening and the centers are green.